ycanerol/pymer/README.md

 folder where pymer is located.

-The import needs to be done each time you launch the python interpreter.
+The import needs to be done each time you launch the python interpreter or in the beginning of each script/notebook.

-If you'd like to make this more permanent, the following lines can be added to your `~/.bashrc` file
+If you'd like to make this more permanent, the following lines can be added to your `~/.bashrc` file, changing the `PYMERPATH` variable to tha appropriate path.

 ```bash
 PYMERPATH='/home/user/repositories/pymer'